Rabbit Snail Care Guide: What You Need to Know Before You Buy

 Water Conditions And Temperature

 Rabbit snails need alkaline water to remain in good health and strong shells.
-The temperature should stay consistent, usually hovering around 76-84 degrees Fahrenheit. pH should remain around 7 – 8.5, with high pH being preferred since that will naturally keep calcium high.
+The temperature should stay consistent, hovering around 76-84 degrees Fahrenheit.
+PH should remain around 7 – 8.5, with high pH being preferred since that will naturally keep calcium high.
 A little hardness helps too.

 It’s important for rabbit snail owners to provide them with an environment where both pH level and temperature are fairly stable since this is essential for keeping them healthy and safe from any shell deterioration issues.